-When the Benchmark Test is administered
+When the Benchmark tests are administered

-Imagine Learning recommends that you administer each Benchmark Test at least 90 days apart.
+- To allow sufficient time for student growth, administer each Benchmark at least 90 days apart.

-What the Benchmark Test measures
+What the Benchmark tests measure

 - Counting, Cardinality, and Numbers in Base 10

 - Addition and Subtraction

 - Geometry, Measurement, and Data

 The results of the Benchmark test are reported as a Quantile® measure.
 Based on their Quantile measure, students are grouped into Performance Levels provided by MetaMetrics.